pdf-tools/pdf_code_samples/docs/tutorials/convsrv-chrome-extension.md

 5. Click "Details" on the extension's card
 6. Scroll down and toggle "Pin to Toolbar" to make the extension easily accessible

-After installation, you'll see the PDF Tools icon in your Chrome toolbar, indicating that the extension is ready to use.
+After installation, you'll see the Pdftools icon in your Chrome toolbar, indicating that the extension is ready to use.